 Congratulations!
 You’ve taken the truly giant photographic leap to an interchangeable lens camera.
-Sure, compacts had their place and time but now it’s time to spread your picture-taking wings.
-What follows is a buying guide to your new camera’s most critical accessories—optional lenses.
+Sure, compacts have their place and moment but now it’s time to spread your picture-taking wings.
+What follows is a buying guide to your new camera’s most critical accessories – optional lenses.

 Your First Step

 We know you’ve done your most of your homework before purchasing your new camera.
 However, make sure you’ve checked out your camera lens options before pulling the trigger.
-We don’t expect you to buy 10 pieces of glass for your new camera body but whichever model you pick, make sure the manufacturer has a wide range available—from wide angle to telephoto and everything in between.
+We don’t expect you to buy 10 pieces of glass for your new camera body but whichever model you pick, make sure the manufacturer has an extensive range available – from wide-angle to telephoto and everything in between.
 And above all, make sure the various lenses you need for your personal photographic style are available for your system of choice.

 When you buy an interchangeable lens camera you’re entering a relationship with the specific hardware mount determined by the brand.
 For example, Nikon uses the F and Nikon 1 mounts, Canon the EF and EF-S mounts (as well the less-popular EF-M mount for the EOS M mirrorless camera), Sony the A and E mounts, Panasonic and Olympus the Micro Four Thirds mount, Pentax the K mount, Leica the M mount, etc., depending on the type you choose.
 And while they are all interchangeable lens cameras, you cannot use Nikon glass on a Canon body and vice versa.
-Yeah, we know this is very basic but it’s really important you know your options.
+Yes, we know this is common sense for many of you, but it’s really important you know your options.

 Beyond the Basics

-DSLRs and mirrorless cameras – particularly entry-level models – are often sold in “kits,” meaning they are typically supplied with a standard 18-55mm 3x zoom lens ranging from about 27-82.5mm in 35mm terms (more on that below).
-This may sound impressive but realize this is only a 3x zoom ranging from about 27-82.5mm in 35mm terms.
+DSLRs and mirrorless cameras – particularly entry-level models – are often sold in “kits,” meaning they are typically supplied with a standard 18-55mm lens ranging from about 27-82.5mm in 35mm terms (more on that below).
+This may sound impressive but realize this is only a 3x zoom.
 Compare this to a compact $350 Canon PowerShot SX700 HS with a 30x zoom (25-750mm equivalent) and you’ll soon realize you’ll have to spend a lot to match that focal range.
-Comparing a DSLR to a point-and-shoot isn’t really fair since the quality and capability of interchangeable lens cameras is so much greater – never mind all the other pluses – but we just want you to be prepared for some initial shocks.
+Comparing a DSLR to a point-and-shoot isn’t really fair since the quality and capability of interchangeable lens cameras is so much greater – never mind all the other pluses.

 The Numbers Game

 So, why is this important?
-In the days of 35mm film, all cameras used the same size of recording medium, and so when looking at the focal length of a lens, the user immediately knew what angle of view it would capture.
+In the days of 35mm film, all cameras used the same-size recording medium, and so when looking at the focal length of a lens, the user immediately knew what angle of view it would capture.
 A 24mm lens was a super wide-angle, a 50mm was a “normal” lens, and a 28-70mm lens would cover everything from wide-angle to short telephoto.
-Nowadays, the only instance where the stated lens focal length is one-for-one are cameras with full-frame sensors, such as the Nikon D610, Canon EOS 6D, or the mirrorless Sony Alpha A7.
+Nowadays, the only instance where the stated lens focal length is one-for-one are cameras with full-frame sensors, such as the Nikon D750, Canon EOS 5DS, or the mirrorless Sony Alpha A7 series.
 Since the imager is the size of frame of 35mm film, the lenses are direct equivalents in terms of how focal length relates to angle of view.
-Full-frame cameras provide wonderful image quality, but the price of entry is still pretty high at $1,700-plus.
+Full-frame cameras provide wonderful image quality, but the price of entry is still pretty high at $1,299 and up.

 When buying lenses for your new camera, you always have to keep in mind how the size of the sensor impacts the angle of view of the resulting images.
-Using a “nifty fifty” 50mm f/1.8 lens on a Canon Rebel T5i will not yield a “normal” angle of view, but a moderate telephoto equivalent to 80mm on film or a full-frame sensor due to the 1.6x crop factor.
+Using a “nifty fifty” 50mm f/1.8 lens on a Canon Rebel T6i will not yield a “normal” angle of view, but a moderate telephoto equivalent to 80mm on film or a full-frame sensor due to the 1.6x crop factor.
 Likewise, on a Micro Four Thirds camera, a 25mm lens is not a wide-angle, but equivalent to a 50mm lens due to the 2x crop factor.
-A true wide-angle focal length would be a 14mm on Micro Four Thirds, and on an APS-C DSLR it would be an 18mm.
+A true wide-angle focal length would be a 14mm on Micro Four Thirds, and 18mm on an APS-C DSLR.

 Zoom and Prime Lenses